yurimsouza83/switchpipe/README.md

-Add quantization support to TensorFlow.js converter (#7008)
+Add https://youtu.be/rCggzXRRSRo to Speed Estimation Docs (#8577)